anacidre/AngularWorkshop/Step 2: Build your first component.md

 cd coffee-menu
 ```

-Inside of this folder we need to create three files:
+Inside of this folder we need to create three files (do this in the IDE):
 * coffee-menu.component.ts: controller
 * coffee-menu.component.html: template
 * coffee-menu.component.scss: style